 That story first aired in 2014.
-Last week, however, our friends at New America Media hosted a panel to discuss how to increase those low numbers of people of color visiting national public lands.
+Since then, our friends at New America Media hosted a panel to discuss how to increase those low numbers of people of color visiting national public lands.
 On that panel was Rue Mapp, founder of Outdoor Afro.

 Kay Wang with the Golden Gate National Recreation Area said for some communities, there’s also an issue of trust.

 “They look at us coming in a uniform,” she said, “There is a fear, there is a gap.
 Especially as we go into Latino communities.
-We actually--the outfit, the colour-- almost look like people from the immigration office.
+We actually — the outfit, the color — almost look like people from the immigration office.
 So there is a very strange but very real barrier we need to break.”

 Anthony Williams, a researcher with Bendixen & Amandi, said it’s key to try to staff parks with more people of color, and also to create programs that appeal to broader audiences.
 Then the work of reaching out can come from a real place.